Kay-YOSHI/MATLAB-Tutorial/README.md

 This repository contains MATLAB tutorial document and related code.
 The document indludes the following topics.

+- Getting started with MATLAB
-- Basics such as matrix operations
+- Basics such
 - Data import/export
 - Graphics
 - Loop structures